-Many a real estate investor has gotten into trouble by thinking what happened before is going to happen again.
-Perhaps the past few years have been very good in the real estate marketing.
-History, however, is no predictor of the future - you can't rely on the future to produce the same results.
+Many real estate investors have gotten into trouble by thinking that what happened before is going to happen again.
+Perhaps the past few years have been very good in the real estate market.
+History, however, is no predictor of the future.
+You can't rely on the future to produce the same results.

-Even if property has been appreciating at a 12% to 20% rate for a number of years, counting on that rate to continue is an extremely risky proposition.
-It can cause you to overpay for properties, expecting to realize the difference at sale from appreciation.
-If it doesn't happen, you're holding a loss or worse.
+Even if the property has been appreciating at a 12% to 20% rate for several years, counting on that rate to continue is an extremely risky proposition.
+It can cause you to overpay for properties, expecting to realize the difference at the sale from appreciation.
+If it doesn't happen, you're holding a loss.

-When you plan out your leveraged real estate investments look, at least, at three scenarios: best; worst; and most likely.
+When you plan out your leveraged real estate investments, look at three scenarios: best, worst, and most likely.

-It can seem like a great investment to control a property with a very small down payment.
+It can seem like a great investment to control property with a very low down payment.
 You're looking at the numbers and seeing a really high return on investment due to your low cash outlay.

 The problem is the higher payments that come with higher leverage.
 If this is a mortgage, for instance, you can count on having to make monthly payments, and the more you borrowed, the higher the monthly payment.

-If the property is overpriced, appreciation will be minimal or worse, be non-existent.
-And woe be unto you if the market retraces itself for a while.
-Your overpriced property will be a significant drag and you'll not be able to unload it without taking a loss.
+If the property is overpriced, appreciation will be minimal or, worse, non-existent.
+If the market retraces itself for a while, you're in serious trouble.
+Your overpriced property will be a significant drag, and you won't be able to unload it without taking a loss.

-If just one of these "don't" behaviors sticks in your mind, this is the one that you should consider carefully.
+If just one of these "don't" behaviors sticks in your mind, this is the one.
 Errors in judgment in one or more of the other items here can be overlooked if you have that one great thing—excellent cash flow.

 If your rental income, minus your mortgage costs and expenses, is putting a nice cash return in your pocket every month, then the fact that the property didn't gain in value this year won't be as worrisome of an event.
 But if all your real estate investments are down, you're in a lot of hot water.